anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Applause is a receipt, not a bill.
+Quote: The right way is not always the popular and easy way.
+Standing for right when it is unpopular is a true test of moral character.

-By: Dale Carnegie
+By: Margaret Chase Smith